nphyx/vectrix/README.md

 =======
 A new library for working with matrix and vector math in javascript, frontend and backend.
 This is an alpha build, and not yet feature complete.
 I still have some code to write to support all the normal vector operations.
-The basic matrix operations (add, subtract, dot) are in and working.
+The basic matrix operations (add, subtract, dot) are in and working, as are vector add, sub, dot, and cross.

 Why
 ---